Can I still rent property if I am under debt restructuring?

-In the event of death, the registered debt counsellor will request the death certificate and inform all the creditors of the change of circumstances.
-The applicant or co-applicant in such a case will most likely not be able to pay the debt review going forward.
-It is important to inform the debt counsellor as soon as possible with the information of the person who will be dealing with the estate late.
-Once all the debt is paid up by the executor appointed by the Master of the High Court, the debt counsellor will issue the clearance certificate in the name of the widow or widower to ensure the credit bureaus and the NCR database is updated so that he or she can re-enter the credit market.
+In the event of death, the registered debt counsellor must obtain the death certificate from the next of kin, and inform all the creditors of the change of circumstances.
+The co-applicant, if any, in such a case will most likely not be able to continue and must notify the debt counsellor as soon as possible.
+The status of the debt review of the deceased will be shared with the appointed executor who must include it in the estate.
+Once all the debt is paid up by the executor of the estate, appointed by the Master of the High Court, the debt counsellor will issue the clearance certificate in the name of the widow or widower to ensure the credit bureaus and the NCR database is updated, so that he or she can re-enter the credit market.

 What happens if the debt counsellor does not communicate with the consumer after entering the debt review process?
 Consumers hear negative stories from friends, here is the best guidance how to deal with such a problem.

 It is important to deal with registered debt counsellors only, also reminding oneself it becomes the applicant’s responsibility to ensure the debt counsellor is registered with the NCR.
 Should the debt counsellor not make contact with a consumer or respond to emails regarding the debt review progress, the consumer may complain with the NCR.

 Go to: http://www.ncr.org.za/register_of_registrants/index.html , and check out if your debt counsellor is registered and in good standing with the NCR.

 What happens to my debt review should my employer retrench me?